Jack0Chan/PyUPPAAL/docs/source/README.md

 [![Licence](https://img.shields.io/github/license/jack0chan/pyuppaal)](https://opensource.org/licenses/mit-license.php)
 ![](https://img.shields.io/badge/platform-Windows,%20Linux,%20Darwin-blue)

 `PyUPPAAL` is a python package developed basically for reflecting UPPAAL's model editing, verification, and counter-example parsing operations into scripts.
+Implementing iterative model checking workflow is a typical application of pyuppaal, such as CEGAR, CEGIS, fault diagnosis, risk analysis, ect.
+We will add references and case studies for these problems.
+Some function have been implemented such as `find_all_patterns()`, `fault_diagnosability()`, `fault_identification()`, and `fault_tolerance()`.

 Notice: